-Matiex is then name of a keystroke logger which is capable of taking screenshots, record sound with a computer microphone and data saved in the system clipboard.
+Matiex is a keystroke logger which is capable of taking screenshots, recording sound with the computer microphone and data saved in the system clipboard.
 Its users can receive logged data via Telegram, SMTP, FTP and Discord.
-Research shows that this keystroke logger can be purchased for $25, $60 or $99, its price depends on the subscription plan.
-As a rule, cyber criminals attempt to deceive users into installing such software on their computers so they could steal sensitive information that could be misused to generate revenue.
+Research shows that this keystroke logger can be purchased for US$25, $60, or $99 depending on the subscription plan.
+Generally, cyber criminals attempt to deceive users into installing this software on their computers in order to steal sensitive information, which can then be misused to generate revenue.

-A keylogger is a type of software that is often used by cyber criminals with a purpose to monitor and record each keystroke typed on infected computer's keyboard.
-In most cases cyber criminals seek to steal information such as logins, passwords (and other credentials), credit card details, and other personal, sensitive details.
-This particular keylogger can be used to take screenshots, access and use computer microphone and steal data saved on operating system's clipboard as well.
-Therefore, cyber criminals behind Matiex may misuse stolen information and/or other accesses data to steal identities, personal accounts, make fraudulent purchases, transactions, and for other malicious purposes.
-Additionally, Matiex is capable of generating fake message boxes (pop-ups) containing any text, also, it includes "self destruction" feature which allows this keylogger to uninstall itself at a certain designated time.
-If there is any reason to suspect that Matiex or any other malware of this type is installed on a computer, then it should be uninstalled immediately.
-Having a computer infected with a keylogger can be the reason behind serious issues like identity theft, monetary loss, loss access to personal, important online accounts, etc.
+A keylogger is a type of software that is often used by cyber criminals to monitor and record each keystroke typed on an infected computer's keyboard.
+In most cases, cyber criminals seek to steal information such as logins, passwords (and other credentials), credit card details, and other personal, sensitive details.
+This particular keylogger can be used to take screenshots, access and use the computer microphone and steal data saved on the operating system clipboard.
+Therefore, cyber criminals behind Matiex can misuse stolen information and/or access other data to steal identities, personal accounts, make fraudulent purchases and transactions, and for other malicious purposes.
+Additionally, Matiex is capable of generating fake message boxes (pop-ups) containing any text.
+It also includes a "self destruct" feature, which allows this keylogger to uninstall itself at a certain designated time.
+If there is any reason to suspect that Matiex or other malware of this type is installed on your computer, remove it immediately.
+Having a computer infected with a keylogger can be the reason behind serious issues such as identity theft, monetary loss, loss of access to personal and important online accounts, etc.